 Ski Days 8, 9 and 10

-All three days, coverage on any thing that was open was good – no rocks and a nice surface.
+All three days, coverage on any thing that was open was good — no rocks and a nice surface.
 Hard but no ice to speak of, except on Hawkeye.
-They were fairly aggressive with snowblowing, which is great for me.
+They were fairly aggressive with snowmaking, which I appreciated.
 In a year like this, I always head toward the guns.

-Fri 1/19 – they weren’t running the triple, which is a hassle when you are on teles – riding the Gondi all day is a lot of work getting in and out of the bindings (want some cheese with that whine?)
-The summit was an awesome sight – it snowed Thursday night and at the summit pretty much on and off all day Friday.
-Heavy at times, and great views when it let up – it was fun to be up there.
+Fri 1/19 — they weren’t running the triple, and riding the gondola all day is bit of a hassle on telegear. (want some cheese with that whine?)
+The summit was an awesome sight — it snowed Thursday night and at the summit pretty much on and off all day Friday.
+Heavy at times, and great views when it let up — it was fun to be up there.

-For me, Open Pit was the place to be all weekend, no ice… just white lightning.
-And Headwaters was deluxe too – with lots of manmade.
-In the afternoon, they put guns on the Hawkeye headwall and most of the upper part – The Hawk was actually better in the afternoon except where they were making ice.
-Two guns were trashing the bottom of the headwall and the flatter part under the lift.
-I don’t really know much about snowmaking or why at zero degrees a few guns would produce water and ice instead of snow.
+For me, Open Pit was the place to be all weekend, no ice, just white lightning.
+And Headwaters was deluxe too, with lots of loose manmade snow.
+In the afternoon, they put guns on the Hawkeye headwall and most of the upper part.
+The Hawk was actually better in the afternoon except in a few spots where they were making gak.
+Two guns were trashing the bottom of the headwall and the flat section under the lift line.
+I don’t really why at zero degrees a few guns would produce water and ice instead of snow.